tbnobody/OpenDTU-docs/docs/firmware/configuration/security_settings.md

 #### Password :material-form-textbox-password:{title="Textbox"}

-This password is used both to log in to the web interface and to connect to the [Admin AccessPoint](network_settings.md#accesspoint-timeout).
+This password is used both to log in to the web interface and to connect to the [Admin Access Point](network_settings.md#access-point-timeout).

 #### Repeat Password :material-form-textbox-password:{title="Textbox"}